Jean-Francois-C/Windows-Penetration-Testing/Defense evasion (examples)/ShellCodeLoader1/README.md

 ### C# ShellCode Loader 1
 --------------------------------------
 Shellcode loader (written in C#) that implements several common defense evasion techniques to bypass antivirus solutions such as Microsoft Defender.
-During my tests, I successfully bypassed several AV solutions but it was detected by the only EDR solution that I tested (memory threat / malicious behavior detected).

 #### FEATURES
   - Classic shellcode injection technique using the function 'NtCreateThreadEx'